Noval1th/ZomboidDeaths/README.md

 ### Finding Your FTP Credentials

 **G-Portal:**
-1. Server dashboard → **"FTP"** tab
+1. Server dashboard → Select the gamecloud server in question
+2. On the status page, scroll down to the "Access Data" Section
-2. Copy Host, Port, Username, Password
+3. Copy Host, Port, Username, Password

 **Other Hosts:**
 - Check hosting provider's control panel